dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.1.0

+compress the size of extension from 1 MB to 61.6KB

+### 0.0.5

+fix: PowerShell Script is not digitally signed

+### 0.0.4

+fix: error link in README.md

+### 0.0.3

+fix: Paste link without selection will trigger the paste function of `Markdown All in One`

+### 0.0.2

+remove annoying notification and docs in extensions

 ### 0.0.1

 Initial release

-### 0.0.2

-remove annoying notification and docs in extensions

-### 0.0.3

-fix: Paste link without selection will trigger the paste function of `Markdown All in One`

-### 0.0.4

-fix: error link in README.md

-### 0.0.5

-fix: PowerShell Script is not digitally signed

 ---